Skip to main content

 Please contact usloans@rhul.ac.uk to discuss other costs such as study abroad expenses, dependent care and disability-related expenses.

-You are eligible to receive loans up to the total value of the COA less other financial aid and your own EFC (Estimated Family Contribution).
+You are eligible to receive loans up to the total value of the less your other financial aid (OFA) and your Student Aid Index (SAI).
 This calculation will provide the amount of loans you are eligible to receive.
 The total that you may borrow in federal and private loans and the value of any scholarships or bursaries you may be receiving may not exceed your COA.

 We recommend that you only borrow what you need to cover your education expenses.
 There is flexibility during the year to adjust the amount you borrow as you can request additional funds during the academic year (up to the maximum value of the COA) or you can reduce the value of your loans.

-For 2023/24 academic year, new students should contact usloans@rhul.ac.uk to request the applicable Cost of Attendance or download the relevant Cost of Attendance listed below.
+For the 2024/25 academic year, new students should contact usloans@rhul.ac.uk to request the applicable Cost of Attendance or download the relevant Cost of Attendance listed below:

-For returning students, please email usloans@rhul.ac.uk confirming that you have completed your FAFSA and you will be sent the COA that is applicable to your situation.
+For returning students, please send an email to usloans@rhul.ac.uk confirming that you have completed your FAFSA and you will be sent the COA that is applicable to your situation.

 Professional Judgment

 We will be fair but judicious in exercising our professional judgment.
-If you have individual circumstances that you would like us to consider for making adjustments to your Cost of Attendance, please contact usloans@rhul.ac.uk and these will be considered on a case-by -case basis.
+If you have individual circumstances that you would like us to consider for making adjustments to your Cost of Attendance, please contact usloans@rhul.ac.uk and these will be considered on a case-by-case basis as explained in our Policy for Professional Judgment.
 The categories of professional judgment that we will consider are:

 Special circumstances – financial situations that may require us to adjust elements of your Cost of Attendance